kura-labs-org/c4_deployment-9/Deployment-instructions.md

 *********************************************************************************************************************************************************************
 ## Deployment Instructions:

-1. Create a Python script that will email the team when the pipline is done or send an SMS to your team via Twilio
+1. Create a Python script that will email the team when the pipeline is done
 2. Create a Jenkins manager and agent architecture:
 ```
 Instance 1: